|

 true no matter how you insert them.
 If you select a page number and press

-Shift-F9 to toggle field codes, you will see { PAGE }, a
+Shift+F9 to toggle field codes, you will see { PAGE }, a

-very simple field code.
-If you ever need to insert this manually you can do
+style.
+If you ever need to insert this manually you also can do

 so through the Insert Field dialog.
-You can access this by pressing
+You can access this using Insert > Quick Parts > Field.

 will result in a lower case Roman numeral page number in the current